 What about Grains?

-Instead of going completely grain-free, try to choose food with lower glycemic grain choices such as oats, barley, or brown rice.
-These ingredients will still provide energy but will digest slower and distribute more evenly over time.
+If You’rethinking of going completely grain-free.
+Try to choose food with lower glycemic grain choices.
+Like oats, barley, or brown rice.
+These types of ingredients will provide energy.
+They will digest slower and distribute more evenly over time.

-Look for foods that are high in fiber as well as low-glycemic, and avoid fillers.
+Look for foods that are high in fiber and low-glycemic, avoid fillers.
 Foods like peas, lentils, oats, barley or sweet potatoes are a better choice to improve digestion and help your pet feel fuller after mealtime, reducing cravings and begging.

-In Addition to Low Glycemic – What about Gluten-Free Products?
+Low Glycemic Index – What about Gluten-Free Products?

-Xanthan gum is used by manufacturers of pet food because it has a low glycemic index and food containing it can be marketed as ‘gluten-free’ which is certainly a popular word in the nutrition business nowadays.
+Xanthan gum is used by manufacturers of pet food.
+It has a low glycemic index.
+Foods containing it can be marketed as ‘gluten-free’.
+Which is certainly a popular word in the nutrition business nowadays.
 It is used almost exclusively in wet food.
-But it can also be in most dry/wet pet food and treats mainly used as a binding agent.
+It can also be in most dry/wet pet food and treats.
+Mainly used as a binding agent.

 Association of American Feed Control Officials (AAFCO) is the voluntary association of local, state, and federal agencies that oversee pet food: Canada also goes by these guidelines.
 They have issued preliminary approvals for the use of xanthan gum in canned cat and dog food.
 It is not a natural substance and how your pet reacts should always be monitored.
 It has been known to cause upset stomach and diarrhea.